Big Picture: Energising Ōtaki

 Dealing with Energy Poverty

-At the end of each year a brief report on what has been achieved in terms of clean energy generation and energy conservation will be reported on the site.
-The ‘Greenchip Report’ provides a baseline estimate of energy use in Ōtaki in 2012 and greenhouse gas emissions.
+At the end of each year a brief report on what has been achieved in terms of clean energy generation and energy conservation will be reported and can be found under Resources.
+The ‘Greenchip Report’ provides a baseline estimate of energy use and greenhouse gas emissions in Ōtaki in 2012.